Who can visit Degmo?

 Is Degmo just for Somalis?

-Degmo was established for the benefit of Somalis living in the UK and this will remain its priority.
-However, as news of its appeal spreads, enquiries are being received from other communities, especially those whose origins lie in Africa and the Middle East.
-For these individuals and groups we therefore offer a limited number of visits tailored more generally to comparisons between rural culture in Britain, Africa and the Middle East.
+Degmo was established for the benefit of Somalis living in the UK and that will always remain its priority.
+However, as news of its appeal spreads, an increasing number of enquiries are being received from other communities, especially those whose origins lie in Africa, Asia and the Middle East.
+We therefore offer a range of farm visits specially adapted to the cultural needs of each community concerned.
 Please contact us for details.

 BACK TO TOP